eclipse-sumo/sumo/docs/web/docs/Tutorials.md

 * [Tutorials/Manhattan](Tutorials/Manhattan.md) - Build a [Manhattan mobility model](https://en.wikipedia.org/wiki/Manhattan_mobility_model)

 # Advanced Tutorials
-* [Tutorials/Hello Sumo](Tutorials/Hello_Sumo.md) - the simplest net and a single car set up "by hand"
 * [Tutorials/ScenarioGuide](Tutorials/ScenarioGuide.md) - High level outline of the steps needed to build a simulation scenario
 * [Tutorials/HighwayDetector](Tutorials/HighwayDetector.md) - how to create a highway scenario based on induction loop data
 * [Tutorials/FundamentalDiagram](Tutorials/FundamentalDiagram.md) - how to compute a fundamental diagram with SUMO